daattali/daattali.github.io/_posts/2018-04-11-cranalerts.md

   </a>
 </div>

 It all started in January, when [Jim Hester](https://github.com/jimhester) was getting ready to submit a new version of `readr` to CRAN.
-The new version would have broken my code, so Jim submitted a [PR](https://github.com/daattali/ddpcr/pull/21) to my package that would ensure my code will work after the update.
+The new version would have broken my code, so Jim submitted a [PR](https://github.com/daattali/ddpcr/pull/21) to my package that would ensure my code will still work after the update.
 I didn't want to accept the PR until `readr` was actually on CRAN, so I just started checking CRAN every few days to see when `readr` is updatd already.

 Over the next two months, I received the usual emails asking me when various packages of mine are going to be updated on CRAN.
 This happens often, but I never paid much attention to it.
 Usually when I got asked "how do I know when shinyjs is updated on CRAN?" my response was "check the page every week".
 Yup, very helpful, I know!